mpospese/markdown-cv/index.md

 ## Apps

 **Lead Engineer – BlockFi** (finance app)
-Rewriting native mobile app from the ground up in Swift: custom network stack, data model, and UI.
+Rewrote native mobile app from the ground up in Swift: custom network stack, data model, and UI.

 **Architect / Lead Developer – PTS** (logistics app)
 Designed and built network stack, authentication layer, data model combined with a Core Data stack, and UI.
 PTS is a pair of apps (for customers and drivers) that share a common framework of core code.